 Before you go to the restaurant

 Have they got a gluten free menu or any mention of allergies?
-It’s generally a good sign that they won’t look at you like you’re mad when you mention the big scary word: “gluten”.
+It’s generally a good sign if they do!

 >If they have a gluten free menu: your work is not over!